benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM4.png)

+- LRM4 appears below a relationship / path.
+The relationship / path may be wrapped by an 'L'
+- LRM4 may appear before of a quantifier followed by an R-combiner
+- Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity)
 - {pt} is an ordinal property of the entity directly right of the aggregator
-- {at}/{st} is a calculated property of the entity directly right of the aggregator
+- {at}/{st} is a calculated ordinal property of the entity directly right of the aggregator
-- LRM4 may not appear directly before a quantifier
+- Except for '&' quantifer - LRM4 aggregator cannot start a quantifier's branch

 _**Q118:** Any person and his 3 eldest offsprings_